 • How much does it cost to play rugby?

-If you choose to join the Valkyries and play games with us, you must pay club dues of $100 per half-season ($200 for a full year).
-This money covers the basic operating costs of the club (membership in our Unions, referee & field fees, equipment fees).
+If you choose to join the Valkyries and play games with us, you must pay club dues of $125 per half-season ($250 for a full year).
+This money covers the basic operating costs of the club (membership in our Unions, referee & field fees, equipment fees, etc).
 Each year every player also has to register with USA Rugby in what’s called a CIPP fee.
 The Austin Valkyries don’t want cost to be a reason someone doesn’t play.
-We work with each player and their budget.
+We work with each player and their budget to work out a manageable payment plan.

 In addition to dues, we are constantly fundraising so that when the team travels the club can afford to pay for rental cars and hotels.
 Players are almost always responsible for purchasing their own plane tickets, but on good years we are sometimes able to offer stipends to players for travel.
 Our club Treasurer collects money and can work out payment plans with any player – we have a policy that you must pay at least some of your club dues before playing your first game, but we are also flexible and can work out a system that will work for your budget.